DanikVitek/DeathUtils/README.md

 `/damage` – deals damage to the Damageble entities (Usage: /damage <target> <amount> [has_source]);

 `/deathtp` – teleports the player to the last death location of the specified player, if specified.
 Else – to the own one.
+  (Usage: `/deathtp [player]`)

 ---